 FROM THE PRESIDENT'S EASEL

-That will be Saturday, October 15, noon to 4pm, at the Glenwood Community Center in western Howard County.
-And as always, bring something yummy for the food table: we’ll be drawing names for the “food prizes.”
+That’s Saturday, July 21, noon to 4pm, at the Glenwood Community Center in western Howard County.
+Bring 1, 2, or 3 recent paintings and something yummy for the food table: we’ll be drawing names as usual for the “food prizes.”
 See you there!